MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL “SELF”

 "I am not a drop in the ocean.
 I am the entire ocean in a drop."

-Your body belongs to you, but it is not you.
-You, the immaterial you, the conscious awareness reading this blog post with the body you occupy; you’re in here . . . behind the projection screen and underneath every experience at the surface of the body’s sensory organs, every perception, every emotion, every thought, . . . deep, very deep beneath your skin, your tissues, your bones.
-You are in here, but you are NOT this body you currently reside in.
+You, the immaterial you, the conscious awareness reading this blog post with the body you occupy; you’re in here . . . behind the projection screen and underneath every experience at the surface of the body’s sensory organs, every perception, every emotion, every thought . . . deep, very deep beneath your skin, your tissues, your bones.
+You are in here, but you are NOT this body you currently reside in, creating the experiences you’re having.

 Understanding this oneness with everything is the beginning of one's spiritual awakening!